ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A76_1868343``: This applies errata 1868343 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.

+-  ``ERRATA_A76_1946160``: This applies errata 1946160 workaround to Cortex-A76
+   CPU.
+This needs to be enabled only for revisions r3p0 - r4p1 of the CPU.

 For Cortex-A77, the following errata build flags are defined :

 -  ``ERRATA_A77_1508412``: This applies errata 1508412 workaround to Cortex-A77